 Mark your calendars for the next annual gathering and workshop of the Resources and Sustainable Development in the Arctic (ReSDA) Network.
-This is being planned for October 26-28, 2016 in Ottawa, ON.
+This will be held October 26-28, 2016 in Ottawa, ON.
 The main focus of this event will be on discussions of past, present and future research of the ReSDA network and policy implications.
 We will also be including representatives from Government and National organizations to share in these discussions.
 This will be a research focused event with ReSDA and related projects highlighted.
 If you feel that this workshop is something that you would like to contribute to and participate in we would like to hear from you.
 This will assist us with the planning in terms of arrangements for the facilities, catering and accommodation.
 We welcome any ideas/suggestions you might have for this event.

 May 31, 2016, from 1:30 to 3:30.
 Special ReSDA Panel presentation at the 2016 Congress for the Humanities and Social Sciences.
 Resource Development and Northern Communities: New Relationships and New Possibilities. in Science Theatre 148, University of Calgary, Calgary, Alberta.

 - Wed.
 May 11, 2016 @ 4:00 PM.
 Presentation by Chris Southcott at the Western Arctic Research Centre, Inuvik, NT.
 Resource development and sustainable communities in the Western Canadian Arctic: Research Results of the ReSDA Project.
 More details